 - You need a durable or reinforced inner edge for the “drag” on the trailing foot.

-- Don’t use gel insoles or heel insoles, They are hot and will likely shift one’s balance to the ball of the foot.
+- Don’t use gel insoles or heel insoles, because they don’t breathe and will likely shift one’s balance to the ball of the foot.

 - Add a high performance flat insole – your legs, knees, hips joints and lower back will thank you.

 - Be sure the shoes are wide enough!
 Different makers use different widths.
 Your foot should not be over the edge of the shoe.